nais/doc/tenants/nav/security/auth/wonderwall.md

   Wonderwall -. "proxy request\n as-is" -..-> Application
 ```

-In order to obtain a local session, the user must be redirected to the `/oauth2/login` endpoint.
+To obtain a local session, the user must be redirected to the `/oauth2/login` endpoint.
-This will initiate the [OpenID Connect Authorization Code Flow](concepts/protocols.md#openid-connect):
+This will initiate the [OpenID Connect Authorization Code Flow](concepts.md#openid-connect):

 ```mermaid
 graph LR